 Objectives and reasons for the new EU PPWR

 At the same time, the production of packaging is a significant economic sector in the EU.
-However, the varying concepts and regulations in the member states, especially in terms of labeling, recyclability, and reusability, create obstacles to the smooth functioning of the internal market.
+However, the varying concepts and regulations in the member states, especially in terms of labeling, recyclability, and reusability, create obstacles to the smooth functioning of the domestic market.
 These discrepancies create legal uncertainties, which in turn hinder investments in innovative and environmentally friendly packaging solutions.

 Between 2012 and 2020, the proportion of non-recyclable packaging has significantly increased, and many countries are struggling to meet the recycling targets set out in Article 6 of Directive 94/62/EC.